MMEdge: Accelerating On-device Multimodal Inference via Pipelined Sensing and Encoding: Design of MMEdge

 Specifically, given the feature output $X_i \in \mathbb{R}^{C}$ from pipeline unit $i$, we divide the feature channels into $n$ groups.
 Here, each ``group'' refers to a contiguous subset of feature channels.
 For example, when $n=3$, the feature $X_i$ are divided into $X_i = \left[ X_i^{(1)}, X_i^{(2)}, X_i^{(3)}\right]$.
 We then shift the feature groups by replacing them with those from neighboring units, thereby extending the temporal receptive field of each unit through adjacent context integration without increasing model complexity.
 For instance, the first group is replaced with features from the preceding unit $i-k$, while the third group is substituted with features from the succeeding unit $i+k$.

 $X_{i-k}^{(1)}$ and $X_{i+k}^{(3)}$ represent the corresponding channel groups from neighboring units.
-For the boundary cases (i.e., the first or last unit), they will retain original unshifted values as neighbors are unavailable.
+For the boundary cases (i.e., the first or last unit), they will retain original values as neighbors are unavailable.
 This alternating temporal shift enables every unit to incorporate contextual information from both earlier and later time steps, effectively approximating the receptive field of full-sequence inference.

 \textbf{Extracting Temporal Difference Features}.
-To compensate for the loss of temporal dynamics caused by decomposition, we further enhance temporal modeling by extracting multi-scale difference features across adjacent pipeline units.
-Specifically, we compute temporal differences for features of different units, such as $X_t - X_{t-1}$ and $X_t - X_{t-2}$, which approximate short-term and longer-term changes in the feature space.
+To compensate for the loss of temporal dynamics caused by decomposition, we further enhance temporal modeling by extracting multi-scale difference features across adjacent units.
+Specifically, we compute temporal differences for features of different units, e.g., $X_t - X_{t-1}$ and $X_t - X_{t-2}$, which approximate short-term and longer-term changes in the feature space.
 These difference features are then passed through a temporal encoder with global pooling to distill salient temporal variations, enhancing the model’s temporal sensitivity.

 By combining alternating temporal shift and temporal difference feature extraction, the model effectively captures temporal dynamics at multiple granularities.
 Moreover, since both strategies are based on feature augmentation, they enhance temporal coherence while maintaining low computational overhead and introducing no additional latency.